Docs / Device Manual

 Loctite being applied to the last few threads of a cover screw with a swab

-Apply a small dab of Loctite 242 / 243 with a swab to the last few threads of each screw.
+Dab Loctite 242 / 243 on the last few threads of each screw.

 Cover screw with blue Loctite visible only on the last few threads

-Threadlocker should be visible on the last few threads only — not the full length of the screw.
+Threadlocker on the last few threads only — not the full screw.

 Use Loctite 242 / 243 (medium-strength, blue), not stronger grades.
 Avoid Loctite 263, 271, or 277 (red, high-strength) unless the device is a one-time-use deployment you do not plan to recover.
 Red threadlockers typically require heat and significant force to break, and can damage the polycarbonate or strip the inserts during retrieval.